-This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District and for renewal and replacement of capital assets.
+This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District.
+This fund was closed out in the current fiscal year.

-As a general rule, the effect of inter-fund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.